zng-ui/zng/TODO/Variables.md

 # Variables TODO

-* `Var::chase`, a transition animation that can update its final value, reset time.
-    - Make a `ChaseAnimationHandle` that can change the target value.

 * Changes to enable [# Widget Property Transition]:
     - "Easing-map", a variable that eases between changes in a source variable, like a map that clones and transitions.
     - "Ease-switch", a `switch_var!` that eases between changes (probably just as good as an "easing-map").